scipy-lectures/scientific-python-lectures/advanced/3d_plotting/3d_plotting_functions.rst

 =======================

 The :mod:`mayavi.mlab` module provides simple plotting functions to apply to numpy arrays.
+Try them using in IPython, by starting IPython with the switch ``--gui=wx``.

 .. image:: examples/points3d.png
     :align: right
-    :scale: 60
+    :scale: 50

 Points
 -------